A Data Storyteller’s Guide to Better Slide Design

 Fonts

 Serif fonts, like Times New Roman or Georgia, contain stylistic lines or flourishes at the end of each letter.
-While they make look fancy, they can be quite hard to read, especially when there’s a lot of text on the screen or the text is in a table.
-A sans serif font, like Arial or Calibri (or the text you’re reading right now!) cleans up the clutter.
+While they may look fancy, they can be hard to read, especially when there’s a lot of text on the screen or when the text is in a table.
+A sans serif font, like Arial or Calibri (or the text you’re reading right now!), helps reduce visual clutter.

-Being intentional about stylistic font elements, like bold, underline, and italics, can also help the audience skim through dense content.
-In this case, bolding the key words and takeaways make for a more skimmable and easy-to-digest experience.
+Using font styles like bold, underline, and italics thoughtfully can help the audience skim dense content.
+In this case, bolding key words and takeaways makes the information easier to skim and understand.

 Color and images

-Given colors, shapes, and images can evoke emotions and associations, we can use them to subtly reinforce our key points.
-In this case, we’re assuming the audience of this slide associates the color green with a positive change, like we see in dashboard stoplight charts.
-Similarly, the small triangles subtly show the reader which direction the data is heading without having to take up more space with text.
+Since colors, shapes, and images can create emotions and associations, we can use them to reinforce key points.
+Here, we’re assuming the audience links the color green with positive change, as seen in dashboard stoplight charts.
+Similarly, small triangles subtly show the direction of the data without needing extra text.

-Just remember to make sure your color choices are accessible to all viewers by selecting inclusive colors and making sure your contrast ratio between your font and background color remains in line with the Web Content Accessibility Guidelines, which is 3:1 for large text (at least 18 points) and other components and 4.5:1 for smaller text.
-Coolors.co is a great resource for accessibility testing.
+Be sure your color choices are accessible by using inclusive colors and good contrast between text and background.
+According to Web Content Accessibility Guidelines, the contrast ratio should be at least 3:1 for large text (18 points or more) and 4.5:1 for smaller text.
+Coolors.co is a great tool for testing accessibility.

 So, there you have it!
 Some simple design principles that can level up your slideshow presentations.